Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 1. The Office of Student Affairs and Services will reach out to the students and request a meeting.
 The behavioral concerns will be shared with the student.

 2. When a student recognizes an issue with alcohol, substance abuse, and/or emotional difficulties, the student will receive information about the resources available for treatment and support.
-Additionally, the Office of Student Affairs will engage in a discussion with the student regarding how time away for treatment can be managed by KHSC-KansasCOM.
+Additionally, the Office of Student Affairs will engage in a discussion with the student regarding how time away for treatment can be managed by KHSU-KansasCOM.
 Every effort will be made to facilitate the student’s return to their academic program once they have received clearance to resume their studies.

-3. Should the student deny a problem with alcohol, substance abuse, and/or emotional problems, KHSC-KansasCOM reserves the right to test all students for impairment.
+3. Should the student deny a problem with alcohol, substance abuse, and/or emotional problems, KHSU-KansasCOM reserves the right to test all students for impairment.
 The cost of the testing, in this situation, is assigned to the student.
 Testing includes, but is not limited to, alcohol/narcotic testing, and/or psychological assessment.
 Students refusing to submit to an alcohol/narcotic test and/or psychological assessment may face disciplinary action.
 (See the Student Handbook and the Code of Professional Conduct for details.)

 Should the student require an intervention including inpatient treatment, they will be placed on a medical leave of absence.
 The Office of Student Affairs and Services will communicate with the students about how the medical leave will be handled and what requirements will be a part of said leave.
 The expectation will be that the student adheres to all conditions of their treatment plan, medical leave of absence, and any follow-up conditions for return.
 Failure to comply may result in disciplinary action and the student not being allowed to return from their leave.